ADVOCACY & EDUCATION COMMITTEE

-- Ensure all CPA members are equipped to serve as informed advocates for upstream drug prevention.
+- Ensure all CPA members are equipped to serve as informed advocates for upstream prevention.

 - Provide information via web site and social media posts on current news relevant to drug prevention issues.

-- Post fact sheets and position papers on CPA web site.
+- Share fact sheets and position papers so CPA can post on our website.

-- Introduce CPA members to the legislators who represent them by hosting events at the state capitol and posting find your legislator link on CPA web site.
+- Introduce CPA members to the legislators who represent them by hosting events at the state capitol.

 - Education to state legislators.